-The collaboration between English Electric and Vickers-Armstrong on the TSR.2 was a step towards the larger goal of consolidating the British aircraft industry.
+The collaboration between English Electric and Vickers-Armstrong on the TSR.2 was a step towards the greater goal of consolidating the British aircraft industry.
 This goal was essentially realized in January 1960 with the formation of the "British Aircraft Corporation (BAC)", which was initially a merger of English Electric, Vickers-Armstrong, and Bristol Aircraft.
 Hunting Aircraft joined in September 1960.

 Following preliminary design contracts, BAC was awarded a full development contract for 90 million pounds on 7 October 1960, covering delivery of nine development aircraft.
 An order for 11 operational TSR.2s was tacked onto the contract later, for a total of 20 aircraft.BACK_TO_TOP

-* The aircraft that emerged from the design process was a long, sleek machine, with some resemblance to the pioneering North American A-5 Vigilante carrier-based bomber and strike aircraft, then going into service with the US Navy.
+* The aircraft that emerged from the design process was a long, sleek machine, with some resemblance to the pioneering North American A-5 Vigilante supersonic carrier-based bomber and strike aircraft, then going into service with the US Navy.